NUS - French Double Degree Programme (FDDP)

 Among the six partners, Ecole Polytechnique (X), CentraleSupelec, Ecole nationale superieure de techniques avancees (ENSTA) and Ecole Nationale Superieure des Mines de Paris (ENSMP) offer programmes which are more suitable for science students.

 As the study in the Grandes Écoles requires a high level of mathematics and physics, only students majoring in mathematics and physics will be invited to apply.

 Eligibility and General Information

-NUS students majoring in Mathematics, Applied Mathematics and Physics are eligible to apply.
+NUS students majoring in Mathematics, Applied Mathematics, Statistics and Physics are eligible to apply.
 Non-Physical Science students may still apply for the Double Degree Programme but they must prepare themselves by building a strong background in Mathematics and Physics.
-It is advisable to complete the following physics and mathematics modules at NUS before going to the Grandes Écoles: PC2130, MA2101, MA2108, MA3110, MA3111 and MA3209.
+It is advisable to complete the following physics and mathematics modules at NUS before going to the Grandes Écoles: PC2130, MA2101 and MA2108.

 At the end of the first semester, the top five to 10% from Science of the above mentioned majors will be invited to apply.